Mushbt/lebaneats-pp4/README.md

 ![](Insert image here)
 </details>

-18. As a Site Owner I can provide an about us page so that the user can get information on what the site or content is about
+19. As a Site User I can logout so that I can secure my account on the site

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |